Hijab: Workplace discrimination against hijab-wearing women

+Discrimination against Muslims often affects women more due to the hijab making them more visible, leading to workplace prejudice, particularly after the rise of Islamophobia post-9/11.
+Hijab-wearing Muslim women face both overt and covert discrimination in job applications and workplace environments, with covert bias often resulting in more hostile treatment.
+Perceived discrimination can harm well-being, but may also be overcome by religious pride and community; studies show hijab-wearing women often find greater strength and belonging despite challenges.

 The issue of discrimination against Muslims affects Muslim women more due to the hijab making them more identifiable compared to Muslim men.
 Particularly after the September 11 attacks and the coining of the term Islamophobia, some of Islamophobia's manifestations are seen within the workplace.
 Women wearing the hijab are at risk of discrimination in their workplace because the hijab helps identify them for anyone who may hold Islamophobic attitudes.
 Their association with the Islamic faith automatically projects any negative stereotyping of the religion onto them.
-As a result of the heightened discrimination, some Hijab-wearing Muslim women in the workplace resort to taking off their hijab in hopes to prevent any further prejudice acts.
+As a result of the heightened discrimination, some hijab-wearing Muslim women in the workplace resort to taking off their hijab in hopes to prevent any further prejudice acts.

 A number of hijab-wearing women who were interviewed expressed that perceived discrimination also poses a problem for them.
 To be specific, Muslim women shared that they chose not to wear the headscarf out of fear of future discrimination.

 The discrimination hijab-wearing Muslim women face goes beyond affecting their work experience; it also interferes with their decision to uphold religious obligations.
 As a result, hijab-wearing Muslim women in the United States have worries regarding their ability to follow their religion, because it might mean they are rejected employment.
-Ali, Yamada, and Mahmoud (2015) state that women of color who also follow the religion of Islam are considered to be in what is called "triple jeopardy", due to being a part of two minority groups subject to discrimination.

 A study by Ali et al. (2015) found a relationship between the discrimination Muslims face at work and their job satisfaction.
-In other words, the discrimination Hijab-wearing Muslim women face at work is associated with their overall feeling of contentment of their jobs, especially compared to other religious groups.
+In other words, the discrimination hijab-wearing Muslim women face at work is associated with their overall feeling of contentment of their jobs, especially compared to other religious groups.